 After breakfast, wander around to feel the tranquility of Ky Son before being transported back to the Hanoi Airport for the quick flight south to central city of Da Nang.

-Arrival in Da Nang, a city of vast differences, where the past continues to dazzle amidst a stretch of new, opulent skyline, pay a visit to the Cham Museum, which exhibits the finest collection of Cham sculptures in the world.
+Arrive in DA NANG, a city of vast differences, where the past continues to dazzle amidst a stretch of new, opulent skyline, pay a visit to the Cham Museum, which exhibits the finest collection of Cham sculptures in the world.
 The artifacts range from icons to statue that overtake the open spaces of a French Colonial building embellished with Cham artistry.
 Dragons, Vishnu, and Ganesha can be seen engraved in stones that have been found throughout the countryside of what was once a strong kingdom.

 This morning you will take off on a half day trip to capital and religious centre of the former Champa Kingdom, My Son Sanctuary, also another World Heritage-listed site.
 Located 40km southwest of Hoi An in a lush green valley and considered one of the best-preserved Cham centers in Vietnam, the site is home to dozens of red brick towers and sanctuaries dating between the 7th and 13th centuries.
 Stroll around the temple complex to learn about the Cham culture, architecture and civilization before come back to the resort before noon.